-In a related study, Yang et al. (2010) applied ambient noise tomography to continuous seismic data from about 600 stations in Tibet and surrounding regions recorded during the years 2003-2009 to produce Rayleigh wave phase velocity maps at periods from 10 to 50 sec.
-These stations, shown in Figure 1a, include the permanent Federation of Digital Seismographic Networks (FDSN) across the region, five temporary US PASSCAL experiments in and around Tibet, and Chinese provincial networks surrounding Tibet.
+maps at periods from 10 to 50 s.
+These stations, shown in Figure 1b, include the permanent Federation of Digital Seismographic Networks (FDSN) across the region, five temporary U.S. PASSCAL experiments in and around Tibet, and Chinese provincial networks surrounding Tibet [Zheng et al., 2009, 2010].
 Because different stations are equipped with different types of seismometers, especially among the Chinese stations, instrument responses are removed from continuous seismic data in order to unify the frequency dependent time series recorded at different types of seismometers before performing inter-station cross-correlations.

-In removing instrument responses, typically two types of response files may be adopted: Pole/Zero files that represent only the mechanical response of the instruments and RESP files which include digital filtering stages.
-Yang et al. (2010) used Pole/Zero response files because, in principle, both methods should result in similar phase content after removing instrument responses from raw seismograms within the pass band of the instrument.
-This was not a good strategy, however, because when Pole/Zero response files are used more than 90% of the cross-correlations between Chinese stations show no observable surface waves above 30 sec period, whereas most cross-correlations among PASSCAL stations have high signal-noise-ratio surface waves up to 60 sec period.
-For this reason, we re-processed all of the data originally processed by Yang et al. (2010), but applied RESP response files to remove instrument responses.
-This results in observable surface waves at periods longer than 30 sec on most cross-correlations among Chinese stations in addition to almost identical surface waves at shorter periods.
-The phase velocity maps presented here, therefore, are different from those presented by Yang et al. (2010) at periods longer than ~30 sec.
-All details of data processing, quality control, and tomography except for the instrument responses are the same as described by Yang et al. (2010), however.
+[9] In removing instrument responses, typically two types of response files may be adopted: Pole/Zero files that represent only the mechanical response of the instruments and RESP files which include digital filtering stages.
+Yang et al. [2010] used Pole/Zero response files because, in principle, both methods should result in the same phase content after removing instrument responses from raw seismograms within the passband of the instrument, which is the case for all the PASSCAL stations in and around Tibet.
+This was not a good strategy for Chinese stations, however, because when Pole/Zero response files are used more than 90% of the cross-correlations between Chinese stations display no observable surface waves above 30 s period, whereas most cross-correlations among PASSCAL stations have high signal-noise-ratio surface waves up to 60 s period.
+Apparently, the Pole/Zero response files of Chinese stations have an problematic cut-off period around 30 s which suppressed the long period (>30 s) signals, even though most of the Chinese stations are installed with broadband seismometers.
+For this reason, we re-processed all of the Chinese data originally processed by Yang et al. [2010], but applied RESP response files to remove instrument responses.
+This results in observable surface waves at periods longer than 30 s on most cross-correlations among Chinese stations in addition to almost identical surface waves at shorter periods (<30 sec).
+The phase velocity maps presented here, therefore, are different from those presented by Yang et al. [2010] at periods longer than ~ 30 s.
+All details of data processing, quality control, and tomography except for the instrument responses are the same as described by Yang et al. [2010], however.

-The resulting dataset has much better path coverage at periods longer than 30 sec and extends up to 60 sec.
-Two examples of phase velocity maps and associated ray path coverage and resolution at periods of 10 sec and 40 sec are plotted in Figure 4.
-Resolution at other periods is similar and is estimated to be ~100-150 km in the region to the east of 90.0°E where station coverage is more dense.
-Resolution degrades to ~200-300 km in western Tibet where stations are more sparse.
-The new phase velocity maps significantly increase the well resolved area at periods longer than 30 sec and also extend the longest period maps to 60 sec.
+[10] The resulting data set has much better path coverage at periods longer than 30 s and extends up to 60 s.
+Two examples of phase velocity maps and associated raypath coverage and resolution at periods of 10 s and 40 s are plotted in Figure 4.
+Resolution at other periods is similar and is estimated to be $\sim 100-150$ km in the region to the east of 90.0°E where station coverage is denser.
+Resolution degrades to $\sim 200-300$ km in western Tibet where stations are sparser.
+The new phase velocity maps significantly increase the well resolved area at periods longer than 30 s and also extend the longest period maps to 60 s.
 This provides better resolution of deeper structures.
 In regions where the path coverage is good in both the current and previous study, the new phase velocity maps remain nearly identical.